elridion/gelfx/README.md

 - __(TCP)__ When Gelfx is unable to transmit packets due to an connection loss packets are stored and resend once the connection is reestablished
 - Log-levels are correctly mapped onto the corresponding GELF selectors
 - Elixir `format` - Log messages are formatted using the [`Elixir.Logger.Formatter`](https://hexdocs.pm/logger/Logger.Formatter.html)
-- Logger`metadata` is correctly the GELF payload
+- Logger`metadata` is correctly stored in the GELF payload
 - Support for the `utc_log` Logger option, since GELF expects utc timestamps this has to be handled accordingly

 ## Copyright and License